throughnothing/BitcoinSPVCrx/README.md

 Currently it can connect to the bitcoin network, and validate the blockchain headers.

+BitcoinSPVCrx is a terrible, terrible, name.
+I plan to rename it when I come up with something better.
+Suggestions welcome!

 ## Running in Chrome

 To run the app, you *do not* need to install the developer requirements